Aharon Rokeach: Becoming the Rebbe

 While he continued to live a Spartan and reclusive existence, Rokeach revealed himself to be a warm and caring leader.
 He read each kvitel with great interest and prayed for the petitioner's salvation and success.
-At first he tried to limit the number of petitioners who sought his counsel and blessing to five per night, saying, "I simply can't take these tzoros (tribulations) of Klal Yisrael!" as he felt each problem as deeply as if it were his own.
-But eventually he allowed many petitioners to see him nightly.
+At first, he tried to limit the number of petitioners who sought his counsel and blessing to five per night, saying, "I simply can't take these tzoros (tribulations) of Klal Yisrael!" as he felt each problem as deeply as if it were his own.
+But eventually, he allowed many petitioners to see him nightly.

 Although the position of Belzer rav included being rabbi of the local township, Rokeach said he could not spare any more time.
 Two dayanim were appointed for this task, and they consulted with Rokeach only on difficult halakhic questions.

 Escape from Europe

 During World War II, Belzer Hasidim both inside and outside Nazi-occupied Europe saw saving the Rebbe as their primary goal.
 They spirited Rokeach — who insisted on being accompanied by his half-brother, Rabbi Mordechai — out of Belz into Wiśnicz, then into the Bochnia Ghetto, then into the Kraków Ghetto, and then back into the Bochnia Ghetto, narrowly avoiding Gestapo roundups and deportations.

 In their most hair-raising escape attempt, the brothers were driven out of occupied Poland and into Hungary by a Hungarian counter-intelligence agent who was friendly to Jews.
 Rokeach, his attendant, and Rabbi Mordechai, shorn of their distinctive beards and sidelocks, were disguised as Russian generals who had been captured at the front and were being taken to Budapest for questioning.
-After spending eight months in Hungary, the brothers boarded the Orient Express to Istanbul, and finally arrived in Palestine in February 1944.
+After spending eight months in Hungary, the brothers boarded the Orient Express to Istanbul and finally arrived in Mandatory Palestine in February 1944.

 Both men lost their entire families to the Nazis.
 Rokeach's eldest son, Moshe, was burned alive in the Przemyslany shul at the same time as Rokeach was in hiding in that town.
 Later, Rabbi Moshe's wife and five children were murdered.
 Rokeach's eldest daughter, Rivka Miriam, and her husband, Rabbi Shmiel Frankel, both perished along with their seven children.
 Rokeach's other daughters, Adel Twersky and Sara Bracha Rosenfeld with their children, and two other sons, Rabbi Yisrael and Rabbi Yehudah Zundel with their children, were also slain.
 When he heard of these tragedies, Rokeach displayed no emotion.
 Stoically, he continued to lead his Hasidim and perform his devotions.